Second Order Cumulants: second order even elements and R-diagonal elements: Combinatorial lemmas on even annular permutations

 \begin{proof} Let $k$ be such that $k \in [p]$ and $\pi(k) \in [p+1, p+q]$.
 Let $\tilde\gamma = \gamma_{p,q}(k, \gamma_{p,q}^{-1}\pi(k))$.
 Then by Lemma \ref{lemma:unfolding}, $\pi$ is non-crossing with respect to $\tilde\gamma$.
 So also is $\sigma$, the partition which is all singletons except for the block $(\pi(k), \gamma_{p,q}\pi(k), \dots, \gamma_{p,q}^{-1}\pi(k))$, i.e.

 Hence, $\pi \vee \sigma$ is also non-crossing, and thus so is $\bar \pi = (\pi \vee \sigma)|_{[p]}$. \end{proof}

-\begin{lemma} Suppose $\pi \in S_\NC(p,q)$ has all cycles of even length.
-Then any cycle which is contained in one of the cycles of $\gamma_{p,q}$ alternates between even and odd elements.
-Moreover if there is $k$ such that $k$ and $\pi(k)$ lie in different cycles of $\gamma_{p,q}$ and have opposite parities, then all cycles of $\pi$ alternate between even and odd elements.
+\begin{lemma} Suppose $\pi \in S_\NC(p,q)$ with $p$ and $q$ even, has all cycles of even length.
+Then any cycle of $\pi$ which is contained in one of the two cycles of $\gamma_{p,q}$ alternates between even and odd elements.
+Moreover, if there is $k$ such that $k$ and $\pi(k)$ lie in different cycles of $\gamma_{p,q}$ and have opposite parities, then all cycles of $\pi$ alternate between even and odd elements.

 \end{lemma}